GuanceCloud/datakit/internal/export/doc/en/inputs/disk.md

 ---

-Disk collector is used to collect disk information, such as disk storage space, inodes usage, etc.
+Disk collector is used to collect disk information, such as disk storage space, inode usage, etc.

 ## Configuration {#config}